fehyee/Password-Strength-Classifier---NLP/README.md

 # Password-Strength-Classifier-NLP

 ## Project Objective
-To build a password strength classifier model that classifies password strength to be either low, average or high.
+To build a password strength classifier that classifies password's strength to be either low, average or high.

 ## Methods used preprocessing
 The data used for this project was extracted from an API and was preprocessed using python libraries.